2018 Summer: The "ARCH PATHWAY" Talk Series

 Our center’s hotline +852 3568 0406 will be suspended on Thursday the 15th February from 10am to 12noon, for the purpose of system maintenance.

-Congrats to ARCH students on receiving multiple offers/ acceptances from top UK, US and Hong Kong universities this year!
+Congratulations to ARCH students on receiving multiple offers/ acceptances from top UK and US universities!

 How to Deal with Interview Nerves